 Why World Health Day is Important

-World Health Day helps create awareness and action on a global scale
+World Health Day inspires action on a global scale

-World Health Day is one of eight official global health campaigns marked by the WHO—acknowledged by various governments and non-governmental organizations with interests in public health, the day is observed with awareness activities and media reports.
+World Health Day is one of WHO's eight official global health campaigns.
+The day sparks awareness activities and media reports.